-If your medical malpractice attorney is able to prove your medical malpractice case and the medical provider is found negligent, then you are entitled to recover “damages.”
+If your Orlando medical malpractice lawyers are able to prove your medical malpractice case and the provider is found negligent, then you are entitled to recover “damages.”
 Damages are intended to help you return to the condition you were in prior to the injury.
 There are several forms of damages that you may recover in a medical malpractice award – economic (for lost wages or medical expenses), non-economic (for pain and suffering), or punitive (to punish reckless behavior) damages.
 You may also receive compensation for future medical expenses, loss of future earnings and non-economic damages.
 Punitive damages occur only in rare cases when it is proved that the medical practitioner had malicious intent.

 We can help you make informed decisions about your medical malpractice claim.
-We have a highly trained and experienced team of medical malpractice attorneys with a proven record of significant settlements and verdicts.
+We have a highly trained and experienced team of Florida medical malpractice attorneys with a proven record of significant settlements and verdicts.
 Whether it involves determining the true cause of death, exposing fraudulent records or having the financial resources to fund your case, the firm will obtain maximum value for your claim.

 1. What is medical malpractice?

 Medical malpractice occurs when a health care provider causes injury or death to a patient by failing to act within the applicable standard of care.
-In other words, a physician or other health care provider commits medical malpractice and is negligent when he or she fails to act reasonably under the circumstances and the unreasonable conduct causes harm.
+In other words, a physician or other healthcare provider commits medical malpractice and is negligent when he or she fails to act reasonably under the circumstances and the unreasonable conduct causes harm.